 What Is My Case Worth?

-If you were hurt through no fault of your own, your mind is likely racing, your head spinning, wondering how you will get your life back on track.
+If you were hurt through no fault of your own, your life can change in an instant.
 How can I get rid of this excruciating pain?
 Who will pay for my medical bills?
 What if I have to miss work?
 A natural reaction is to wonder how you will be reimbursed for these expenses and made whole to the best extent possible.
 In other words, what is the value of your case or what is your case worth?

 Generally speaking, no two cases are alike.
-In the realm of personal injury, there will always be different parties and circumstances surrounding an incident.
-Insurance policies differ between cases, as trucking companies typically carry commercial policies with significantly higher limits than state law requirements for private citizens.
+In the realm of personal injury law, there will always be different parties and circumstances surrounding an incident.
+Insurance policies differ between cases.
+For example, trucking companies typically carry commercial policies with significantly higher limits than state law requirements for private citizens.
 Further, insurance carriers differ on how they evaluate losses and damages, and even within the same insurance company, individual adjusters will have their own philosophies.
-However, one thing remains the same regardless of how you got hurt – the law places the burden on you, the injured victim, to bring your case and damages.
+However, one thing remains the same regardless of how you got hurt – the law places the burden on you, the injured victim, to prove your case and damages.
 This makes it important to contact an experienced lawyer who can vigorously fight for your rights, take steps to identify and preserve relevant evidence, and present your case as best as possible.

-If you can establish your burden of proof, the law will dictate the compensation that may be available.
+If you can establish your burden of proof, the law will dictate the forms of compensation that may be available.
 In most personal injury actions, compensatory damages can be recovered.
 This category of damages can be broken down into economic and non-economic losses.
-Economic losses include items like medical bills (emergency room, surgery, physical therapy, etc.), lost wages, and diminished earning capacity or loss of future income, and property damage.
+Economic losses include items like medical bills (emergency room, surgery, physical therapy, etc.), lost wages, diminished earning capacity or loss of future income, and property damage.
 Non-economic damages, also known as human damages, are more subjective in nature and include pain and suffering, loss of enjoyment of life, emotional distress, and loss of consortium.
-While compensatory damages are designed to make a victim whole, punitive damages are issued to punish a defendant for particularly egregious conduct, such as drunk driving.Valuation by Case Type
+Non-economic damages center on how the accident affected you individually.

 States have specific laws in place governing tort actions, and the relevant burden of proof can differ among case types.
 For example, the traditional legal burden in a car accident case is proving that another driver breached a legal duty owed to you to drive safely and act reasonably under the circumstances.
-In a premises liability or slip and fall action, the victim may need to show that the business or an employee created a dangerous condition or knew about such condition yet failed to act.
+In a premises liability, negligent security, or slip and fall action, the victim may need to show that the business or an employee created a dangerous condition or knew about such condition yet failed to act.
 In some product liability actions, a manufacturer may be held strictly liable for injuries.
 Workers’ compensation, on the other hand, is generally a no-fault system.
 This means the injured worker merely has to prove he or she was hurt while acting within the course and scope of employment in order to qualify for benefits.

-It is critical to investigate all avenues of recovery.
+In any case, it is critical to investigate all avenues of recovery.
 Multiple parties may bear responsibility for your injuries.
 Failure to identify additional defendants, such as automakers, product manufacturers, or other negligent parties, could result in you recovering less than you are entitled under the law.
 This highlights the importance of retaining a qualified injury attorney with the resources to conduct a proper investigation into your case.
-Common personal injury cases include the following.
+Common personal injury cases include the following:

 - Car accident